 It might already be known to all aspirants that the UPSC Exams happen in 3 stages.

 - Preliminary Exam – Preliminary Exam is an objective-based test used to examine the basic knowledge of candidates. the exam paper is divided into 2.
 Paper 1 tests the general knowledge of the candidate by asking questions of national, historical, political, social, and environmental importance.
-Paper 2 tests the skills of the candidate focussing on logical, numerical, comprehension, communication, analytical, and descriptive making skills among others.
+Paper 2 tests the skills of the candidate focusing on logical, numerical, comprehension, communication, analytical, and descriptive making skills among others.

 - Mains Exams – The Mains exam is a descriptive-based test that examines the candidate’s knowledge over 9 papers.
-It consists of 2 language papers (one being English and the other an Indian Language of choice), 4 General Studies Paper, 2 Optional Papers, and 1 Essay paper.
+It consists of 2 language papers (one being English and the other an Indian Language of choice), 4 General Studies Papers, 2 Optional Papers, and 1 Essay paper.

 - Interview – The third stage is the much-dreaded personality interview.
 Here, members of the UPSC Board step out to assess your personality skills and whether you are competent enough to hold a position in any department of the IAS.
 The candidate’s intellectual and moral capacity will be tested alongside their ability to make an alert, critical, and balanced judgment.